 The story...

 The orthopedic surgeon showed me an MRI picture of my spine - the source of my misery.
 Yes, there was a surgical method to control or "fix" the problem.
-To help put the surgery choice in perspective he showed me an MRI image of an old woman's spine that looked like a stack of crumbled bones - she lived pain free.
+To help put the surgery choice in perspective; he showed me an MRI image of an old woman's spine that looked like a stack of crumbled bones - "she lived pain free."
 How did she live without pain?
-She was a peaceful woman whose back muscles were relaxed.
+He said she was a peaceful woman whose back muscles were relaxed.
 If she tensed her strong back muscles around those crumbled bones then she surely could've produced pain and all the anxieties that go along with it.

 I chose the surgery option and it was successful.
 For a season, I experienced relief from the pain caused from my back muscle tension around my crumbling spine and that bundle of nerves.
 My current reality is less restrictive and enjoyable then my past reality with the Spondylolisthesis.
 I'm glad I faced the reality of my situation and chose what seemed to be the best option.
 There were many who offered their do-nothing opinion based on the fearful consequences and peril that my surgery decision might mean.

 Within the only church in town, attenders will witness those who live a peaceful life throughout the inevitable circumstances of each stage of life.
-They will hear about and witness real and fruitful relationships with God and people who seem to love themselves and their neighbors too.
-That's eternal truth and reality revealed by God in scripture.
-No, He didn't create this world and life and leave us alone.
+They will witness real and fruitful relationships with God and people who seem to actually love themselves and their neighbors too.
+No, He didn't create us and leave us all alone.

 Just for today...